 Permanent partial disability benefits are paid at the same rate and have the same statutory maximum as TTD benefits.
 The number of benefit weeks to be paid is calculated by multiplying the percentage rating given by the treating physician by the maximum number of weeks for that body part in the Schedule of Benefits above.
 To figure out exactly how much money you will receive in permanent partial disability benefits, you can use our PPD calculator.

-Medical Benefits: For accident occurring prior to 7/1/13, all Georgia work injuries had no cap on medical benefits.
+Medical Benefits: For accidents occurring prior to 7/1/13, all Georgia work injuries had no cap on medical benefits.
 Beginning with accidents occurring on 7/1/13, non-catastrophic claims have been subject to a 400 cap on medical benefits.
+However, the 400 week cap does not apply to the maintenance, repair, revision, or removal of the following items as long as they were originally furnished within 400 weeks of the date of injury: prosthetic devices, spinal cord stimulators, intrathecal pump devices, durable medical equipment, orthotics, corrective eyeglasses, and hearing aids.
 Catastrophic claims are still entitled to lifetime medical benefits.

 Rechtman & Spevak is committed to advocating for the needs of Georgia residents who have been injured on-the-job.
 If you have any questions about the benefits that you are entitled to, please complete our online contact form or call 888-522-7798 to schedule a free, no-obligation consultation.